Download the PHP package finller/laravel-invoices without Composer

 By default, the previous invoice is determined based on criteria such as prefix, series, year, and month for accurate, scoped numbering.

-Managing Multiple Prefixes and Series
+Using Multiple Prefixes and Series for Serial Numbers

 In more complex applications, you may need to use different prefixes and/or series for your invoices.